 How Does Drug Court Help Offenders in Pennsylvania?

 Drug court allows successful participants to avoid incarceration.
 Needless to say, this is a highly preferable option for most individuals.
 However, in exchange for being granted this invaluable opportunity, program participants must obey a comprehensive list of rules and regulations which are imposed by the courts and monitored closely by a network of probation officers, police officers, and the providers of medical treatment.

 If a participant pays all fines and restitution and completes drug court successfully, he or she may have the charges reduced and be granted the opportunity to be placed on administrative (i.e. non-supervisory) probation, thereby avoiding jail or prison.
 This can help offenders avoid the penalties for first-time drug possession in Pennsylvania or a repeat drug offense.

 On the other hand, however, breaking the program’s rules can result in sanctions or even outright ejection.
 Sanctions are typically reserved for minor violations, such as being slightly late for curfew or missing one treatment session, while very serious deviations from the rules, such as being arrested for a violent felony offense, can result in termination of participation.

 Contact Our Philadelphia Drug Defense Lawyers Today for Help

 If you’ve been charged with drug possession, possession of paraphernalia, or other drug crimes in Philadelphia, you face harsh criminal penalties.
+Are college students eligible?
+Our drug possession lawyer for UPenn students and college students can help you navigate this process.
 The experienced Philadelphia criminal defense lawyer Lloyd Long can help protect your legal rights, fight to have your charges reduced or dismissed, and guide you through the court system.
 To set up a free and completely confidential legal consultation, call our law offices right away at (215) 302-0171.